 Virtual server hosting is a mid-range type of web hosting which offers many of the features of dedicated hosting.
-It does so at a much lower cost - however you'll need reasonable technical skills to use it effectively
+And, it does so at a much lower cost.
+However, you'll need reasonable technical skills to use it effectively

 Many businesses use virtual server hosting – it’s useful for websites which have outgrown shared hosting, or for running tools and applications that need extra space or can’t be run in shared hosting due to technical restrictions.